- Last updated:

 Where are we now?

 The finalised Options Analysis which has been informed by the feedback received during the engagement period, was endorsed by Council at a Special Meeting held on the 20 October 2021.
-The agenda and report for this meeting can be reviewed on the meeting minutes page.

-The Sunshine Coast Mass Transit Engagement Report is attached to the Options Analysis (Attachment 1).
+The Sunshine Coast Mass Transit Engagement Report is attached to the Options Analysis as (Attachment 1).
 A summary of the key findings from the engagement process and how they have been responded to are in Section 15.4 of the Options Analysis.

 Project Brochure - this brochure provides a summary.